 In each semester students should choose two optional modules from the list below (four modules in total).
-In order to meet the requirements of the programme they must choose at least one GERM module and at least one SPAN module in the part.
+Ideally, students would be expected to choose a balance of SOCI/PAIR and Sociolinguistic related language modules both general to the course and from within the languages.